 Zenon o Eleatis

-One could say that Zinon o Eleatis was the most pessimist philosopher of antiquity.
+One could say that Zinon o Eleatis was the most pessimistic Greek philosopher of the ancient world.
+He was definitely no laughing philosopher.
 Zenon was devoted to denial and to proving that his opponents were wrong - something that is not entirely useless in human thought.
 What he became famous for though was the way he pushed people to perceive reality: challenging common perception and common sense.

 To prove his position, he formulated his famous ‘paradoxes’, one of which is the paradox of Achilles -a well-known runner of antiquity- and the turtle: If there is a road race between Achilles and a turtle and the turtle starts with a lead of an acre, according to common sense, Achilles will never be able to reach the turtle.

 Even if math is not your forte, the Pythagorean theorem is certainly one you remember.
-Its inspirer, Pythagoras, was an important Greek philosopher, mathematician, geometry, and music theorist.
+Its inspirer, Pythagoras, was an important Greek philosopher, mathematician, geometry, and music theorist that has greatly impacted modern science.
 He was primarily the founder of Greek mathematics, created a perfect system for the science of celestial bodies, which he established with all the relevant numerical and geometric proofs, and was the founder of an initiating philosophical movement called Pythagoreanism.

 He was a student of Ferekidis, while he was in Lesvos, and of Anneximandros and Thalis when he went to Miletus.
 In general, he could be described as one of the most traveled ancient philosophers.
 He visited many of the countries of the then known world in a course of religious-scientific research with the ultimate goal of searching for the ‘Absolute Knowledge’!